-Pedal and paddle your way through Cuba’s far-flung and less-traveled countryside on a tour that may begin in Havana, but which takes you to on routes rich in scenic views, wildlife, and meaningful interactions with Cuba’s people.
+You travel routes rich in scenic views, wildlife, and meaningful interactions with Cuba’s people.
 Each day takes you not only across Cuba, but through it.
-You see Caribbean waters and limpid lakes, waving palms and swathes of sugar cane.
-Meet with artists and students, local market vendors and paladar owners.
+You see Caribbean waters, waving palms and swathes of sugar cane.
+Meet with artists and students, local market vendors, National Park guides and managers, and paladar owners.
 You hear the beats of Son salsa and find yourself wanting to dance along.
-Grow your own Hemingway beard (literally or figuratively) and get caught up in the bewitching, bewildering, boundless adventure waiting for you in Cuba on our original, new tour.
+Grow your own Hemingway beard (literally or figuratively) and get caught up in the bewitching, bewildering, boundless adventure waiting for you in Cuba.

-*Compare this tour with our other bike tour that explores the Western parts of Cuba: Cuba Cyling Tour ~ Quintessential Cuba.
+*Compare this tour with our other bike tour that explores the Western part of Cuba: Cuba Cyling Tour ~ Quintessential Cuba.

-Commercial flights from the United States to Cuba began in Fall 2016.
-We now ask that our guests book their own travel between the U.S. and Cuba.
+Commercial flights from the United States to Havana are the standard mode of travel between the two countries, and we ask that our guests book their own travel between the U.S. and Havana.
 This tour will begin in Havana at approximately 11:00 AM on Day 1.
 Our meeting point on Day 1 will be Havana's Jose Marti International Airport where your Tour Leader and local guides will meet you to begin your tour.

 We are happy to offer guidance with scheduling your travel to and from Cuba, and our office staff is ready to answer any questions you may have.